umbraco/UmbracoDocs/14/umbraco-cms/reference/security/password-reset.md

 ---
-description: Learn about the security features put in place to protect Umbraco users from unauthorised access and password breaches.
+description: Learn about the security features put in place to protect Umbraco users from unauthorized access and password breaches.
 ---

 # Password reset